 You and Your Roommate(s)

+Getting to know and understand your roommate(s) early will lead to easier communication throughout the year.
 For many, sharing a room is a new experience and can sometimes result in a few misunderstandings.
-Getting to know and understand your roommate(s) early is very important!
-This first step will lead to easier communication.
 Developing a good relationship early on may help you to approach your roommate(s) when you discover an issue on which you do not agree.
 Also, be aware that your roommate(s) may approach you for similar reasons.
 Avoiding conflict does not work.

+To have a good roommate, be a good roommate.
 Roommates do not need to be best friends, but it helps if they are fair, honest and considerate with one another.
-Every resident needs to take responsibility for his or her own behavior and to share responsibility for the roommate relationship.
-To have a good roommate, be a good roommate.
-Getting along usually requires work, but the benefit of establishing good relationships makes the work worthwhile.
-Even if lifelong friendship is not established, learning to live with each other’s differences without infringing on one another’s freedom is a valuable part of your education.
+Every resident needs to take responsibility for their own behavior and to share responsibility for the roommate relationship.
+Establishing ground rules that everyone can live with requires work, but the benefit of creating good relationships makes it worthwhile.
+Even if lifelong friendship between roommates is not established, learning to live with each other’s differences without infringing on one another’s freedom is a valuable part of your education.

 The Roommate Agreement

-All residents are required to complete a Roommate Agreement during the first couple weeks of classes.
-RAs in the residence halls will then meet with each roommate pair within the first month of class to discuss their roommate agreement.
+All residents are required to complete a Roommate Agreement during the first two weeks of classes.
+Resident Assistants (RAs) in the residence halls will then check with the residents in their hall to make sure everyone has completed the roommate agreement and can help students to work through their roommate agreement if necessary.

 Communication is essential to a positive, working relationship with any roommate or suitemates.
-To facilitate this process, it is important to address potential problem areas.
-By discussing the issues in the Roommate Agreement, roommates will begin to develop the kind of relationship that is conducive to positive academic, community and personal growth.
+To facilitate this process, it is important to address potential problem areas before they become a problem.
+By discussing potential living concerns in the Roommate Agreement, roommates will begin to develop the kind of relationship that is conducive to positive academic, community, and personal growth.
 This process will also reduce or eliminate the possibility of conflict and increase communication between roommates.

 Helpful Hints to Make It Work

 Communicate: The key to a successful relationship with your roommate(s) is communication.
 Sit down and talk about habits, preferences, moods, and values.
-Even if your roommate is your “best friend,” you will be surprised to find out some things you did not know about him/her.
-If something is bothering you, the sooner you talk about it, the sooner it can be resolved.
+Even if your roommate is your “best friend,” you will be surprised to find out some things you did not know about one another.
+If something is bothering you, the sooner you talk about it in person, the sooner it can be resolved.

-Give each other some space: Togetherness is great, but you can have too much of a good thing.
-Consider your roommate’s needs for time alone and establish your own quiet time also.
+Give each other some space: Spending time together is great, but you can have too much of a good thing.
+Consider your roommate’s needs for time alone and establish your own quiet time.
 Be realistic: don’t expect your roommate to be your best friend and constant companion.
 Continuous close contact can strain even the best friendships.